 Science & Sustainability Lecture Series

 SPP-sponsored lecture series are underway at Stafford Creek, Washington State Penitentiary, and the Washington Corrections Center for Women.
 Scientists and community members active in conservation and sustainability share their passion and knowledge with inmates on wide ranging topics: wildlife biology, hydrology, innovations in composting, energy and biofuels, native plant identification, and reconciling science and religion.

 Lectures are enthusiastically received and we hear many requests for more topics and repeat lectures.
-Share your expertise in science or sustainability by contacting Tiffany Webb, SPP’s Education and Evaluations Coordinator, at 360-867-6765 or firstname.lastname@example.org.
+Share your expertise in science or sustainability by contacting Tiffany Webb, SPP’s Lecture Series Coordinator, at 360-867-6765 or firstname.lastname@example.org.

 Roots of Success

 Following SPP-Ohio’s success with Roots of Success, an environmental literacy curriculum, SPP-WA is now offering the program at four WDOC facilities.
 An endorsement of Roots from Green Jobs Pioneer Van Jones:

 Roots of Success is the missing ingredient in the green collar jobs landscape: an accessible curriculum that helps people break the cycle of poverty by providing needed job and academic skills while empowering them to improve environmental and public health conditions in their communities.
 (From the Roots of Success website)

 Instructors of Roots of Success include inmates trained to deliver the curriculum to their peers.
 The program is already underway in four Washington state correctional facilities: Correctional Industries in Tumwater, Stafford Creek in Aberdeen, Cedar Creek in Littlerock, and Washington State Penitentiary in Walla Walla.
 Initial responses to this opportunity have been very positive.

 Education is an Essential Component of SPP